-Headquartered in London, since 1933, the World Petroleum Council includes over 65 member countries from around the world representing over 95% of global oil and gas production and consumption.
+Headquartered in London, since 1933, the World Petroleum Council includes 70 member countries from around the world representing over 96% of global oil and gas production and consumption.
 WPC membership is unique as it includes both OPEC and Non-OPEC countries with representation of National Oil Companies (NOC's) as well as Independent Oil Companies (IOC's).
-Each country has a national committee made up from representatives of the oil and gas industry, academia and research institutions and government departments.
+Each country has a National Committee made up from representatives of the oil and gas industry, academia and research institutions and government departments.
 Governing body is the Council consisting of representation from each of the country national committees.

 Every three years the Council organises the World Petroleum Congress hosted by one of its member countries.
 The triennial Congress is also known as the "Olympics" of the petroleum industry and covers all aspects of the industry from technological advances in upstream and downstream operations to the role of natural gas and renewables, management of the industry and its social, economic and environmental impact.
 In addition, outside stakeholders such as governments, other industry sectors, NGOs and international institutions have also joined in the dialogue.

 The WPC's core value and purpose, as stated in the Articles of Association, centres on sustaining and improving the lives of people throughout the world.